matfantinel/fantinel.dev/cms/articles/2021-01-30-web-images-modern-formats.md

 The `srcset` property is smart.
 As the name implies, it is a set of sources, not just a single one.
 When we declare multiple file paths and add a width unit besides it, the browser looks at this data and tries to display the smallest possible image.

-On the code snippet above, the browser will follow this: ///If the size of the displayed image (on the page) is smaller or equal to 380px, it will load the file with 380px of width.
-Otherwise, it will try to load the next declared path (640px).///
+On the code snippet above, the browser will follow this: ==If the size of the displayed image (on the page) is smaller or equal to 380px, it will load the file with 380px of width.
+Otherwise, it will try to load the next declared path (640px).==

 **However,** not all parts of this process are smarty.
 The browser cannot know what is the final size of the image on the page before it actually loads it.
 Which is why the `sizes` property exists.
 Let's see how it works: